Founders David and Marie Collins at Margam Park, South Wales

 We like to find out as much as we can about the story of a piece that has peaked our interest.

-We find it, we clean it up a little, we research it, we cherish it until it finds a new home, where it can continue to add to the historical pieces story for generations to come.
+We find it, we clean it up a little, we research it, we cherish it until it finds a new home, where it will become part of that families history and that piece will then continue on its journey to the next generations.

 Japanese Itchimatsu Papermache Doll

 In Bristol, Marie was particularly drawn to a Japanese doll.
 With her beautiful, almost white, cold face, tiny tongue, glass eyes, and dark real hair, she was captivating.
-Despite loose joints, which David could mend, her stunning handmade red kimono with delicate stitching was exquisite.
-We knew she had to come home with us to Wales.
+Despite loose joints, which David could mend, he did restring her, she was wearing a stunning handmade red kimono with delicate stitching was exquisite.
+They knew she was going back home to Wales with them.

-I discovered she was a handmade Papermache Japanese Itchimatsu doll.
+I discovered she was a handmade, handpainted, Papermache Japanese Itchimatsu doll.

 I had so many questions I would have loved to ask the doll maker, how long did she take to make ?
 How many dolls can you make a day ?
-How do you make her glass eyes and that cute little tongue ?
+How do you make her glass eyes look so real? and that cute little tongue ?

-She has a squeaker in her tummy, that has sadly fallen silent, but I had found a piece of Japanese newspaper next to her squeaker, I placed it back inside, fortunately, we dont remove anything found with the piece.
+She has a squeaker in her tummy that has sadly fallen silent, and I had found a piece of Japanese newspaper next to her squeaker, I placed it back inside, fortunately, we dont throw away anything found with the piece.

-This handmade doll had began her journey in Japan in the 80s, im not sure when she arrived in the UK or how she ended up in Bristol, then she travelled to Wales.
+This handmade dolls journey had begun in Japan in the 80s, im not sure when she arrived in the UK or how she ended up in Bristol, then she travelled to Wales with us.

-We placed her in auction just before Christmas 25, not long after our summer launch, and she was sold and flown to her new owner in Italy, and so her journey continues.
+We placed her in auction just before Christmas 25, not long after our summer launch.
+She was sold and flown to her new owner in Italy and so her journey continues."

 1943 Sweetheart Brooch